Safest and Most Affordable Countries to Retire in 2026: Europe, Asia & Latin America Compared

 Safest and Cheapest Asian Countries to Retire (South, East & Southeast Asia)

 Asia’s story is slightly different—especially for retirees searching for safe and affordable countries in the region.
-When narrowing our focus on South, East, and Souther Asia in particular, the dataset highlights countries that combine low costs with very respectable safety perceptions—key for retirees seeking some adventure without too much insecurity.
+When narrowing our focus on South, East, and Southern Asia in particular, the dataset highlights countries that combine low costs with very respectable safety perceptions—key for retirees seeking some adventure without too much insecurity.

 The top performers based on 2026 perception data are China, Nepal, Thailand, Vietnam, and Sri Lanka.
 While we can certainly find safer destinations—say, Singapore, Hong Kong, Japan, or South Korea—those fall into higher COL locations and thus don’t make this “affordable + safe” shortlist.